nicolasgere/tawny/README.md

 - **Publish/Subscribe**, publish a message from anywhere and get your users notified instantly.
 - **Presence**,  know who is connected or not in a channel, perfect for building presense feature like google docs.
 - **State**, you can share a state with your presence, awesome for "is typing" feature.
 - **Binary data**, thanks to profobuf/grpc, your payload doesn't need to be json.
-It can be every binary fuke
+It can be every binary file
 - **Private channel**, you can control who has access to a channel.
 - **Complete admin library/cli**, manage your Tawny server using a powerful admin api.
 - **Monitoring**, monitor your server easily with our promotheus (and more to come)  metrics exporter.